-As of September 30, 2021, we have an embedded derivative assets as a result of entering into transactions to borrow crypto assets of \$222.0 million, as well as embedded derivative liabilities of \$243.5 million, which are recorded on the condensed consolidated balance sheets.
-A 10% increase or decrease in the fair value of the derivative positions would not have a material impact on our financial results.
+As of September 30, 2022, we had embedded derivative assets of \$3.6 million, as well as embedded derivative liabilities of \$3.2 million as a result of entering into transactions to borrow crypto assets, which are recorded on the condensed consolidated balance sheets.
+We also had an embedded derivative asset of \$4.3 million, as well as an embedded derivative liability of \$3.7 million for other payables denominated in crypto assets, and an embedded derivative liability of \$5.8 million for accounts receivables that are denominated in crypto assets.
+These embedded derivative assets and liabilities are recorded on the condensed consolidated balance sheets in accrued expenses and other current liabilities and accounts and loans receivable, net of allowance, respectively.
+In addition, we had a derivative asset of \$22.9 million as a result of entering into foreign exchange forward derivative contracts that are recorded on the condensed consolidated balance sheets in prepaid expenses and other current assets.
+As of September 30, 2022, a 10% increase or decrease in the fair value of the derivative positions would not have a material impact on our financial results.
 For more information, see Notes 2.
-Summary of Significant Accounting Policies, and 10.
-Derivatives, of the Notes to the condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+Summary of Significant Accounting Policies, 9.
+Prepaid Expenses and Other Assets, and 12.
+Derivatives, of the Notes to our condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q.